moaazassali/clickhouse-cpp-c-bridge/README.md

 This is a C interface for the [clickhouse-cpp](https://github.com/ClickHouse/clickhouse-cpp) library providing all the essential functionality to interact with ClickHouse from C using the Native protocol.

-It is intended to be used for creating client libraries in other languages using this repository as a base for interop as well as in C projects that need to interact with ClickHouse.
+It is intended to be used for creating client libraries in other languages with this library as a base for interop as well as in C projects that need to interact with ClickHouse.

-With this library, developers using any other language with C interop support can easily create highly performant client libraries for ClickHouse built on top of this library without having to worry about reverse-engineering the ClickHouse native protocol.
+Developers using any other language with C interop support can easily create highly performant client libraries for ClickHouse built on top of this library without having to worry about reverse-engineering the ClickHouse native protocol.